JaMo42/fmt/README.md

 - `buffer` The buffer to print to, can be `NULL` (i.e. when printing to a stream).

-- `maxlen` maxium number of characters to write
+- `maxlen` maximum number of characters to write

 - `fmt` format string